ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/index.md

 squid and cabbage.

-At the top of the stairs Brent entered the kitchen, nodding politely at a group of older Rotarians standing uncomfortably in a beam of late afternoon sunlight.
+At the top of the stairs Brent entered the kitchen, nodding politely at a group of older Rotarians.
+They were smiling broadly at each other, standing just aside from a fierce beam of sunlight slicing in cinematically from the living room.

 Hero was washing a knife at the sink.